TishaMonique/TishaMonique/README.md

 - 💞️ For example, I've completed a number of LinkedIn Learning modules on the following sujects: QA testing process and tools, business analyst, and SQL basics.
 Recently, I completed a SCRUM PO certification through the Scrum Alliance and Google's UX Design Foundations module (Coursera).
 The past five years, I've been freelancing part-time off and on as virtual marketing support or web designer for clients and personal projects.

-Relative to learning experience and content design, I wrote a <a href="https://latishagrady.com/goodbye-anxiety-book//">30-Day Anxiety Relief Survival Guide!</a> with strategies I used to overcome anxiety.
+Relative to learning experience and content design, I wrote a <a href="https://latishagrady.com/goodbye-anxiety-book//">30-Day Anxiety Relief Survival Guide</a> with strategies I used to overcome anxiety.

 - 💞️ A recent summer 2022 project was completing an urgent request for a sales event page for a local nonprofit to market and sell tickets for an important fundraising event featuring the Lt.
 Governor of North Carolina.
 Event sold out.

-- 📫 You may reach me via my website https://latishagrady.com, email: latisha@latishagrady.com, or LinkedIn: https://www.linkedin.com/in/latishagradyworkshard/
+- 📫 You may reach me via my <a href="https://latishagrady.com//>website</a>, email: latisha@latishagrady.com, or <a href="https://www.linkedin.com/in/latishagradyworkshard//">LinkedIn</a>

 <!---
 TishaMonique/TishaMonique is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.